 Add the Widget to your page and the button will display.
-Now your Visitors will be able to save all your favorite Posts or Products (as a Wishlist).
+Now your Visitors will be able to save all your favorite Posts.

 The Scope is the most important choice and there are three possibilities: